-Many people are worrying about the rising cost of household energy, but if your home isn’t connected to mains gas your heating bills are likely to be growing faster than average
+Many people are worried about the rising cost of household energy, but if your home isn’t connected to mains gas your heating bills are likely to be growing faster than average.
+There are four million UK households relying on fuel sources like liquefied petroleum gas (LPG), heating oil or solid fuel like wood or coal.

-There are 4 million UK households relying on fuel sources like liquefied petroleum gas (LPG), heating oil or solid fuel like wood or coal.
-Unlike mains gas and electricity, there’s no price cap to help control the cost of these types of fuel.
-There aren’t many options to help you save money on energy at the moment, but this page shows you a few ways you can limit the impact of price rises.
+Unlike mains gas and electricity, there’s no Energy Price Guarantee to help control the cost of these types of fuel.
+There aren’t many options to help you save money on energy at the moment, but this guide shows you a few ways you can limit the impact of price rises.

 Ways to cut costs if you use heating oil